harunsasmaz/kubernetes-playground/README.md

 # Kubernetes Playground

 Playground to learn deployment a web service on a cluster.
-For more details and motivation, please see [my post](https://harunsasmaz.com/en/projects/kubernetes-playground/)
+For more details and motivation, check [my post](https://harunsasmaz.com/en/projects/kubernetes-playground/)

 ## Before you start